“Anyone can put a team through drills – blow a whistle – yell – these guys taught.”Jerry M. – Canastota, NY – Age 48

-Lyndsay Barch, a native of Burlington, Ont., has joined Weekend Warriors for her second consecutive season!
+Lyndsay Barch, a native of Burlington, Ont., continues to join Weekend Warriors!
 She is a motivated coach with natural leadership abilities and most recently a member of the women’s coaching staff at Mercyhurst University during their 2016-17 season.

 In addition to coaching ice hockey, Lyndsay’s passion in fitness can be defined by her level of commitment to leading others as a yoga & cycling instructor, personal trainer and has been invited to various cities throughout North America for over 10 years to run on/off ice instructional training for athletes of all ages and skill levels.

 Previous to coaching, she also had a successful career as an ice hockey player herself.
 Lyndsay started playing hockey at five years old and in 2000, travelled to the USA to attend school on an NCAA Division I scholarship at Mercyhurst University.
 As team captain, Lyndsay helped lead her team to the GLWHA Championship Tournament in 2001-02 before claiming back-to-back College Hockey America Tournament championships in 2002-03 and 2003-04.

-Lyndsay is excited about the opportunity to work with Weekend Warriors as she believes that having fun, doing what you love and investing in personal growth and development is what life’s purpose is all about.
+Lyndsay is enjoys working with Weekend Warriors as she believes that having fun, doing what you love and investing in personal growth and development is what life’s purpose is all about.

 Coach – Kevin Kerr

-Kevin Kerr is a native of North Bay, Ontario.
-He is currently the Assistant Coach to the Birmingham Bulls.
-He accepted this position in 2021, after his Head Coach position with the Greenville Swamp Rabbits.
+Kevin Kerr is a native of North Bay, Ontario and is currently the Assistant Coach to the Birmingham Bulls.
+He accepted this position in 2021, after his Head Coach position with the Greenville Swamp Rabbits in the ECHL.
 Prior to this, he was the Head Coach and Director of Hockey Operations for the Macon Mayhem of the Southern Professional Hockey League.
 As such, he is responsible for all aspects of the team’s on-ice performance.

 Kerr retired from playing professional hockey after the 2004-05 season.
 At the time of his retirement he held the minor league record for most goals scored in a career with 677.
 That accomplishment was recognized by the Hockey Hall of Fame.
 He has been a part of a dozen championship teams in his career.